jrmafiaa/Algo-Trading/README.md

 ## About
-This is a group project for the course indrudctioin in to Programing at the University of St.Gallen.
-The project is done by chrisisb and jrmafiaa
+This is a group project for the course Skills: Programming - Introduction Level at the University of St.Gallen.
+The project is done by chrisisb and jrmafiaa.
+Due to our common interest in financial markets, we decided to develop a program that buys and sells shares on the markets using a selected trading strategy.

 ## Requierments
 The program is coeded 100% with Python

 In order to run it, the following libraries need to be installed:
-* Numpy
+* datetime
 * Pandas
-* datetime
+* pandas_datareader
 * matplotlib.pyplot
-* pandas_datareader
+* numpy

 ## Description

 This program is written to trade stocks

 The code is plit into following parts:
-* Collecting Data
+* Import
+* Trading Strategy / Creating Signals
-* Buy and Sell Desistions
+* Plot and Development of the 3 Stocks
-* Buy and Sell Actions in a Simulated Protfolio
+* Using Signals in a Simulation
-* Plot Current Portfolio
+* Plot simulated Portfolio

 #### Collecting Data